smoreira1/smoreira1/README.md

 - ....and many more.

-  Starlight (Trunk Configuration)
+  Below are separated environments to illustrate the flexible configuration of the application.

-  AI Nova (QA configuration)
+ - Starlight
-  Shutter (UAT Configuration)
+ - AI Nova

-Above is separated into different configurations to illustrate the flexible configuration of the application.
+ - Shutter

 <p>More details to come soon, this project is private and mainly lives on Azure Dev Ops.</p>